Wint3rmute/baczek.me/content/exocortex.md

 I find interesting, mostly notes on technical, artistic and philosphical matters.
 I'm also using the website as a journal.

-In my case, it is not a blog nor a *[Zettelkasten-like](https://en.wikipedia.org/wiki/Zettelkasten)* system.
-I'm experimenting on a custom visualisation system, utilising natural language processing and high-dimensional data exploration/visualisation methods.
+In my case, it is neither a blog nor a *[Zettelkasten-like](https://en.wikipedia.org/wiki/Zettelkasten)* system.
+I'm implementing custom visualisation software, utilising natural language processing and high-dimensional data exploration/visualisation methods.
 You can take a look at the [map](/map) if you're interested.